Assistant Secretary of Defense for International Security Affairs: Responsibilities

-Office holders
+Officeholders

 The table below includes both the various titles of this post over time, as well as all the holders of those offices.

 Structure

 This office can trace its roots back to the early days of the modern national security establishment.
 It was created in 1949, two years after the National Security Act established the Department of Defense.

-The ASD (ISA) is supported by seven Deputy Assistant Secretaries (DASDs), each with coverage of a different region or international organization.
+The ASD (ISA) is supported by seven deputy assistant secretaries (DASDs), each with coverage of a different region or international organization.
 The DASDs manage "principal directors" who in turn oversee "country directors" with more narrow geographic portfolios: